Hacking and Trekking

 What better way to explore this lesser known area of the Peak District National Park than from the back of a horse?

 The rides, mostly 2 hours in length follow the old pack horse trails to such beauty spots as Three Shires Head, where the 3 county boundaries meet, (Cheshire, Staffordshire and Derbyshire).
-Whilst the longer rides will take you to the old market village of Longnor, now perhaps better known as Cardale from TV's Peak Practice or towards the quaint old pub, 'The Quiet Woman' in nearby Earl Sterndale.
+Whilst the longer rides will take you to the old market village of Longnor, or towards the quaint old pub, 'The Quiet Woman' in nearby Earl Sterndale.

 Normally starting at 10.30am or 2.00pm, depending on the length, all rides are accompanied by our own very competent / qualified staff who are only too willing to help the client regardless of ability.
 We have a wide variety (over 30) of mostly home bred horses and ponies, which will suit all ages and standards, from the first timer to the more experienced rider.

-Separate rides are available for the more competent riders, however some clients prefer to stay with less experienced friends or relatives, this is not a problem as we can split the ride half way in order to let them go for a good canter, whilst the others can watch them as they amble up a slightly shorter route.
+Separate rides are available for the more competent riders, however some clients prefer to stay with less experienced friends or relatives, this is not a problem as we can split the ride safely at one point so the riders take a different route and go for a good canter whilst the others can watch them from higher up the valley side as they amble up a the slightly shorter track.

 Individuals, large and small groups are all very welcome.
 Our minimum age is 8 years (unless they have had previous riding lessons).
 Our upper weight limit is approx 17 stone.
 We can also cater for disabled riders but please contact us with individual requirements, subject to our own assessment.